 Custodial Parent: The parent who lives with the child.

 Default: When a party does not answer the papers of come to a scheduled court date in a set period of time.

-Designated Felony Act: An act committed by a person age 13, 14, or 15, which if committed by an adult, would constitute one of the following crimes: murder, kidnapping, arson, assault, manslaughter, rape, sodomy, or robbery.
+Designated Felony Act: An act committed by a person age 13, 14, 15, 16, or 17 which if committed by an adult would constitute one of the following crimes: murder, kidnapping, arson, assault, criminal sexual act, aggravated sexual abuse, manslaughter, rape, burglary, or robbery.

 Discovery: How one party obtains information or facts about the case from the other side.
 There are different rules in the law about how discovery works in different kinds of cases.

 Dismissal: The termination or ending of a court case.
 Cases can be dismissed “with prejudice” or “without prejudice.”
 If a case is dismissed “with prejudice” the person cannot file the case again.
 If the case is dismissed “without prejudice” the person can file the case gain.

 Dispositional Hearing: A hearing that takes place after the fact-finding hearing where a judge makes a final ruling.
 See Fact-Finding Hearing.